dai-shi/blog/content/posts/developing-a-react-library-for-suspense-for-data-fetching-in-concurrent-mode/index.md

 ---
 title: "Developing a React Library for Suspense for Data Fetching in Concurrent Mode"
-subtitle: "A new experimental react-hooks-fetch"
+subtitle: "New experimental react-hooks-fetch"
 date: 2019-11-03T21:00:00+09:00
 tags: ["react", "hooks", "fetch", "suspense", "concurrent"]
 ---

-## Introduction
+### Introduction

 We have been waiting for "Suspense for Data Fetching" for a long time.
 It is now provided as an experimental feature in